codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/hooks.md

 {% endraw %}
 {% endhighlight %}

 In the example above we define a hook for the whole pipeline that will run a step (the `exec` keyword) inside `alpine:3.9` and will simply execute an `echo` command.
-Because we have used the `on_finish` keyword, this step will execute even if the pipeline fails.
+Because we have used the `on_finish` keyword, this step will execute even if the whole pipeline fails.

 This scenario is very common if you have a cleanup step or a notification step that you always want to run at the end of the pipeline.
 You will see the cleanup logs in the top pipeline step.